cypress-io/cypress-docker-images/base/README.md

 - `cypress/base:20.14.0`
 - `cypress/base:latest`

 To avoid unplanned breaking changes, specify a fixed `<node version>` tag, not the `latest` tag.

-The `latest` tag is linked to the latest released `cypress/base` image and is updated without notice.
+The `latest` tag is linked to the latest released `cypress/base` image for the [Node.js Active LTS version](https://github.com/nodejs/release#release-schedule) and is updated without notice.

 ## CMD